centurianii/g3evaluator/README.md

 Capabilities:
 =============
 <ol>
+<li>Dynamically add library files.<br />
+It is viable even if we use the <code>file:///</code> protocol.</li>
 <li>Dynamically create panels.<br />
-Each panel consists of tabs and each tab contains a block of javascript commands that test our code.</li>
+Each panel consists of tabs and each tab contains a block of javascript commands that test our code.
+Consider panels as jasmine's test suites and tabs as nesting suites that contain a bunch of specs.
+It is apparent that each panel tests some specific code/library/file.</li>
 <li>Dynamically add/edit/delete panels and tabs</li>
 <li>Emulate <code>console.log()</code> in all browsers.</li>
 <li>Edit title.</li>